Labor

 Machinists’ strike barely impacts Boeing’s Q3 revenue of $23.3B

 However, the St. Louis-area plants’ work stoppage delayed deliveries of the F-15EX aircraft and could impact its financial recovery if the strike continues.
-On the commercial side, the company is awaiting U.S. approval for its acquisition of Spirit AeroSystems.
+The company is also awaiting approval for its Spirit AeroSystems acquisition.

 By Nov.
 3, 2025